Family of attainable geometric quantum speed limits: Attainablity and tightness

 \section{Attainablity and tightness}

-\textit{Dynamical example for attainability.}-$\tau_{qsl}^{f_1}$ and $\tau_{qsl}^{f_2}$ have been analytically and numerically studied in Ref. \cite{Campaioli2019tightrobust,mai2023tight}, so we will mainly concern $\tau_{qsl}^{f_3}$ here.
-We first emphasize that the attainability of $\tau_{qsl}^{f_3}$ means for any given initial state, one can always find a corresponding dynamics to drive the state to evolve along its geodesic, which corresponds to the case shown in FIG. \ref{qsl_fig} (a).
-Let's consider the pure depolarizing dynamics, i.e., $\rho_t=p_t\rho_0+\left(1-p_t\right)\frac{\mathbb{I}}{N}$, where $p_t\in[0,1]$.
-These dynamics describe that at the moment $t$, the state $\rho_t$ remains unchanged with a probability of $p_t$, and with a probability of $1-p_t$, it is depolarized to the maximally mixed state.
-Derivating on both sides, one can immediately obtain
+\textit{Dynamical example for attainability.}-We first emphasize that the attainability of $\tau_{qsl}^{f_3}$ means for any given initial state, one can always find a corresponding dynamics to drive the state to evolve along its geodesic, which corresponds to the case shown in Figure \ref{qsl_fig} (a). $\tau_{qsl}^{f_1}$ and $\tau_{qsl}^{f_2}$ have been analytically and numerically studied in Ref. \cite{Campaioli2019tightrobust,mai2023tight}.
+It is obvious that the saturation dynamics for $\tau_{qsl}^{f_3}$ is given by Eq. (\ref{geodesics}), which happens to be the purely depolarizing dynamics.
+It describes that at the moment $t$, the state $\rho_t$ remains unchanged with a probability of $p_t$, and with a probability of $1-p_t$, it is depolarized to the maximally mixed state.